springfall2008/batpred/docs/predbat-plan-card.md

 the energy being put into the battery has effectively cost 14.81p - for every 1kWh of AC grid import you don't get 1kWh of DC stored in the battery, so 1kWh of battery charge has effectively cost slightly more than the import rate.

-- At 00:30 the battery is being force discharged and excess energy (above the estimated house load of 0.47kWh) will be exported.
+- At 00:30 the battery is being force exported and excess energy (above the estimated house load of 0.47kWh) will be exported.
 The actual export rate is 18.22p, but after losses converting the stored DC battery charge into AC to supply the home and export it, the energy being exported has effectively only earned 17.31p - it will take slightly more than 1kWh of stored DC battery charge to get 1kWh of AC to use or export so each discharged and exported kWh actually earns slightly less.

-- Putting these together, at 00:00, the effective import rate (after losses) is 13.93p, the effective export rate is 17.31p, so even though battery and inverter conversion losses have been incurred, there is still a 3.38p profit per kWh and Predbat plans to charge and then discharge the battery in the same slot to generate that profit.
+- Putting these together, at 00:00, the effective import rate (after losses) is 13.93p, the effective export rate is 17.31p, so even though battery and inverter conversion losses have been incurred, there is still a 3.38p profit per kWh and Predbat plans to charge and then exports the battery in the same slot to generate that profit.

 With debug mode turned on, the Load column shows the predicted load in kWh for the half hour slot and in brackets the modelled load variance value using the [load variance model](customisation.md#cloud-coverage-and-load-variance).